Gradleless/svelte-slider/README.md

 - `containerClasses`: Custom classes for the button container
 - `buttonClasses`: Custom classes for the button element
 - `iconClasses`: Custom classes for the icon
-- `gradientClasses`: Custom classes for the gradient background
 - `Icon`: Custom icon component (optional)
 - `scrollFunc`: Function to handle scroll behavior